codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 ### Release status
 The release status is displayed on the right on drilldown into a release ID.
-It is determined from the statuses of all the environments defined in the Promotion Flow that orchestrates the deployment of the product.
+It is determined from the statuses of all the environments included in the promotion flow that orchestrates the deployment of the product.
+For single-environment promotions triggered manually, there are two environments.

 The table describes the possible statuses of a Release.